GUIpsp/Modular-Force-Field-System/README.md

    - any copy of a portion of its binary source files

-The user is allowed to redistribute this mod partially, in totality, or included in a distribution.
+The user is allowed to redistribute this mod partially, in totality, or included in a distribution given that credit is given to the original author(s).

 When distributing binary files, the user must provide means to obtain its entire set of sources or modified sources at no costs.

-All distributions of this mod must remain licensed under the MMPL.
+All distributions of this mod must remain licensed under MMPL.

 All dependencies that this mod have on other mods or classes must be licensed under conditions comparable to this version of MMPL, with the exception of the